What is Caesarstone?

 Ask your fabricator to explain the best care and maintenance practices for your surfaces and then be sure to explain them to your household too.

 How can I check if I have genuine Caesarstone surfaces?

 Many people have confused our brand name as the generic term for quartz surfaces.
 This is why we recommend that if you’ve asked for Caesarstone you check to ensure you are getting Caesarstone.
 Real Caesarstone slabs have “CAESARSTONE” and serial numbers printed diagonally across the back, but imitation products will not have this feature.

-Caesarstone is sold exclusively in South Africa by a national distributor called International Slab Sales (Pty) Ltd. Because Caesarstone requires customised cutting and installation, quotations on material and installation can be acquired by contacting one of the fabricators on the View and Buy page.
-Fabricators require drawings and an idea of which Caesarstone colours, profiles and applications you are interested in for them to provide you with an accurate quote.
+As Caesarstone requires customised cutting and installation, quotations on material and installation can be acquired by contacting us via the Get a Quote page.
+We will put you in touch with your nearest Caesarstone Accredited Fabricator and ensure that you receive the highest quality service.
+All fabricators require drawings and an idea of which Caesarstone colours, profiles and applications you are interested in for them to provide you with an accurate quote.
+Caesarstone is sold exclusively in South Africa by a national distributor called International Slab Sales (Pty) Ltd.

 Caesarstone has safeguarding of the environment as its highest priority.
 That’s why we are proud to have achieved the stringent American Greenguard certification proving our commitment to reducing our carbon footprint.
 We also set the benchmark when it comes to using recycled materials in our products, with a range of surfaces, some of which incorporate up to 42% reclaimed quartz.

 Why should I register my slab's warranty when nothing is wrong yet ?